Besedo/memory_issue/README.md

 # Inference Server Benchmarks - Memory Leak Issue
 This repository contains a series of benchmarks and tests designed to reproduce and analyze a memory leak issue in an inference server.
-Different hypothesis have been examined, with each hypothesis being tested in its dedicated environment.
+Different hypotheses have been examined, with each hypothesis being tested in its dedicated environment.

 ## Repository Structure
 Folders with tests and benchmarks: